MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/building-extension-against-analytics-service.md

 * The scope is **vso.analytics** which is the OAuth scope required to access the Analytics Service

-At this point the extension can be compiled, deployed, installed and executed following the steps described in the [Create your first extension for VSTS](../../extend/get-started/node.md) documentation, starting from the Create your publisher section.
+At this point the extension can be compiled, deployed, installed and executed following the steps described in the [Create your first extension](../../extend/get-started/node.md) documentation, starting from the *Create your publisher* section.

 Once the solution is deployed you should see something similar to the following: